Juancho Triviño: Personal life

 Triviño and host Joyce Pring are in a relationship since May 2019.
 They became engaged that August, (Note: Publicly recognized in November 2019) and married in Pasay City in February 2020.
-The couple have two children: Alonso Eliam (born 2021) and Agnes Eleanor (born 2023).
+The couple have three children.

 On November 5, 2022, Triviño graduated with a degree in entrepreneurship at De La Salle University after taking a break from his college journey in 2009.